-I remember in Kindergarten, the teachers wanting to hold me back because on a test, I was asked how many legs a dog had.
+Clearly, I remember in Kindergarten, the teachers wanting to hold me back.
+The reason was on a test, I was asked how many legs a dog had.
 I said 3.
-I remember my mother flying in and saying something to the effect of “she is not stupid, she has just never seen a 4 legged dog.”
-I mean, seriously people.
+Again, I clearly remember my mother flying in my classroom.
+She said something to the effect of “she is not stupid, she has just never seen a 4 legged dog.”
+Seriously people.
 I. Had.
 Never.
 Seen.
 A. 4.
 Legged.
 Dog.
 Let that soak in for a moment.
 I was 6.
 Wow.

 I just always felt different.
-I never really fit in with anyone or anywhere.
-I tried to do my hair like the other girls and my makeup (Tera, remember the school picture you dolled me up for and the mounds of blue eyeshadow…good grief!).
+Never really did I fit in with anyone or anywhere.
+There were points when I tried to do my hair like the other girls.
+Oh, and my makeup (Tera, remember the school picture you dolled me up for and the mounds of blue eyeshadow…good grief!).
 I tried to dress the way other people dressed and have the “in style” clothes.
-I would say things that I thought would make me fit in, when in reality, I just looked like an idiot and I was further isolated from my peers.
+Stupidly, I would say things that I thought would make me fit in.
+When in reality, I just looked like an idiot and I was further isolated from my peers.

 That “reed in the hurricane” mentality set me up for not so good things to happen in my life.
 There was abuse, anorexia, anxiety, suicidal thoughts, and depression.
 My deep need to fit in led me down a scary path that, though I am sad because of the things that did happen, I praise my Father for protecting me from any further harm.

 Over the years, I have transformed into a person that I think I can finally be at peace with.
 The exhaustion of being more than one person depending on the setting became too much for me.
 I no longer cared what anyone thought or felt about me.
 What is important is that I know who I am and WHOSE I am.

 What Has Been Said About Me